JaaronBC/JaaronBC.github.io/essays/final-project.md

 1. Overview
    - Problem: UHM students often struggle to find cheap meals
-   - Solution: TitlePending is an application for UHM students to share recipes that they made, while sharing potential cost, how/where they   obtained ingredients, difficulty rating, with instructions on how to make them.
+   - Solution: TitlePending is an application for UHM students to share recipes that they made, while sharing potential cost, how/where they   obtained ingredients, difficulty rating, instruction on how to make each recipe.
 2. Names of Proposers
    - Jaaron Cabsaban
 3. Mockup page ideas